MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-call-api.md

 ms.topic: sample
 ms.date: 06/23/2023
 ms.custom: developer, devx-track-js
-#Customer intent: As a dev, devops, I want to learn about how to configure a sample web app to sign in and sign out users with my Microsoft Entra external ID tenant
+#Customer intent: As a dev, devops, I want to learn about how to configure a sample web app to sign in and sign out users with my external tenant.
 ---

 # Sign in users and call an API in sample Node.js web application

-This how-to guide uses a sample Node.js web application to show you how to add authentication and authorization.
+This guide uses a sample Node.js web application to show you how to add authentication and authorization.
 The sample application sign in users to a Node.js web app, which then calls a .NET API.
 You enable authentication and authorization by using your external tenant details.
 The sample web application uses [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) for Node to handle authentication.

 In this article, you complete the following tasks: